-During the COVID-19 pandemic, EthosEnergy worked closely with both its customers and suppliers to ensure services were still continually being provided when it was possible.
+EthosEnergy has worked closely with both its customers and suppliers to ensure services were still continually being provided when it was possible.
 This involved maintaining regular contact with customers and suppliers, making special arrangements to ensure safety protocols were being followed and ensured that there were no significant delays to work being performed where it was possible.
-This regular contact and close working with both customers and suppliers has helped to maintain the strong relations, which the Group look to develop even further in the future.
+This regular contact and close working with both customers and suppliers have helped to maintain the strong relations, which the Group look to develop even further in the future.